-Some time ago, somewhat earlier in the year, I had an exchange of messages on Facebook with my old workmate Scott.
-He’s an occasional geocacher (as are the rest of his family) and I raised the subject of this year’s UK Mega event being about 20 miles from his house in Aberdeen.
+Earlier in the year, I exchanged messages on Facebook with an old workmate, Scott, who is an occasional geocacher.
+I raised the subject of the Aberdeenshire Mega – the 2019 iteration of the annual UK Mega Geocaching Event.
+It was to be held about 20 miles from his house in Aberdeen.
 He very kindly offered me a bed for the duration.

-Fast forward a few months and finally decided, around the end of June, that I actually fancied going up to Aberdeen, despite the weekend being only one weekend before this year’s annual summer “biggie”.
-None of the family wanted to come up with me, which made it easier to plan on the basis that Scott’s family were planning to be away, so we’d got a weekend of quite laddish geocaching and beer drinking on the cards.
+Fast forward a few months.
+I finally decided around the end of June that I actually fancied it, despite the weekend being only one weekend before this year’s summer holiday.
+None of the family wanted to come up with me, which made it easier to plan on the basis that Scott’s family were also planning to be away.
+We’d got a weekend of quite laddish geocaching and beer drinking on the cards.
 Funny how things turn out.

-You can tell from the map here that my caching trips to Scotland have been somewhat limited.
+You can tell from the map here that I’ve not done much caching in Scotland before.
 I made a business trip to Edinburgh in February.
-I went on the train and had no car at the other end.
+My only previous time was when I went on the train and had no car at the other end.
 So I managed to grab two traditionals and attend an event on the night I arrived.
 This meant that the world was, essentially, my salt-water bivalve mollusc of the Ostreoidea superfamily.
+Starting Thursday morning in Gretna would mean I’d be able to get straight into it.

 How many different districts can I find a geocache in on one day?

-For Thursday I’d mapped out a whole series of caches close to motorways so I could make quick and easy stops for quick finds.
-I’d done it so that I could maximise the total number of counties (or, in the case of Scotland, administrative units) that I could find one cache in.
+I couldn’t contemplate driving all the way to the Aberdeenshire Mega without a few geocache-based stops on the way.
+So for Thursday I mapped out a whole series of caches close to motorways where I could make quick and easy stops for geocaches.
+I wanted to maximise the number of different counties (or, in the case of Scotland, administrative units).
 The map shows there’s a lot of areas of white that could be turned to green.

 The districts I passed through and cached in were, in sequence, as follows :